jbmusso/grex/README.md

 Sends the generated `gremlin.script` to the server for execution.
 This method either takes a callback, or returns a promise.

 Callback signature: `err, results, response`

-#### Gremlin.append(String)

-Appends an arbitrary string to the `gremlin.script`.
-This method is used internally but can be useful on some occasions.
-Use with caution.

-#### Gremlin.line(String)

-Appends an arbitrary string to the `gremlin.script` preceded by a `\n` character.
-This method is used internally but can be useful on some occasions.
-Use with caution.

 ## Todo